 When you give permission to OTHER ORGANISATIONS to share or it is available publicly

-We may combine information you provide to us with information available from external sources in order to gain a better understanding of our supporters.
+We may combine information you provide to us with information available from external sources in order to gain a better understanding of our supporters and improve our engagement strategies.
 The information we get from other organisations may depend on your privacy settings or the responses you give, so you should regularly check them.
 This information comes from the following sources:

 Third party organisations